tderrien/FEELnc/README.md

 **- OUTPUT :**

-A summary of the number of the input parameters and numbers of interactions is given in the beginning of the file.
+If your input file is called **INPUT**, the classifier will create these output files:

+	 - {INPUT}_feelncclassifier.log: general statistics on the number of interactions
+	 - {INPUT}_classes.txt: tabulated-format file with all the interactions

 The classes are defined as in Derrien et al, Genome Research.
 2012, and can be prioritized according to :